 Transaction Services provides services to the income divisions of the Issuer and to the Issuer's customers.
-The main activities include international payments, clearing and settlement of securities and foreign exchange transactions, fund accounting for securities and pension funds and back-office functions for pension savings.
+The main activities include international payments, clearing and settlement of securities and foreign exchange transactions, accounting and settlement for fund and back-office functions for pension savings.

-Loan Products and Development takes care of all administration of loans, such as documentation of loan agreements between the Issuer and its customers and payments of loans.
-It is also responsible for the registration and storage of original loan documents.
-There is also the Trade Finance department within Loan Products and Development, whereas it handles import and export documentary, standby letters of credit, guarantees, documentary collections and domestic guarantees.
+Loan Administration manages all loans for the Issuer and third-party owned loans, including documentation and payments information disclosure and amendments to loans.
+The department is also responsible for appendices and inventory of active loans and the final processing of settled documents for permanent archiving.
+The department includes a dedicated unit which handles import and export documentary, standby letters of credit, guarantees, documentary collections and domestic guarantees.